**UPDATED: JANUARY 2019**

 I hope this post can be combined with the ones that help you debunk common ear infection myths, and understand how to reduce ear infections.
 My goal is to share bite-sized pieces of medical information that will help keep kids healthy!

 Be sure to share your new knowledge with friends, family, and acquaintances.
 The more people who know this information, the more children will have healthier ears.
+You might also want to check out a post by a pediatrician who shares the difficult process of diagnosing ear infections.

 As always, much love for supporting my work.
 I will be adding many more posts to highlight parenting and healthcare tips, so be sure to consider subscribing to my podcast or to my blog to avoid missing a post!